 Travel Signature on DS-2019 (J-1): Page 1

-Travel signatures are valid for 12 months from the signature date listed on the I-20/DS-2019 (shown above).
-If you are an F-1 student on post-completion OPT, then your travel signature will be valid for 6 months only.
+Travel signatures are valid for 12 months from the signature date listed on the I-20/DS-2019 (shown above) regardless of the number of times in that 12-months you have traveled abroad and re-entered the U.S. If you are an F-1 student on post-completion OPT, then your travel signature will be valid for 6 months only.
 Travel signatures are located on page 2 of I-20s or in the lower right hand corner on page 1 of DS-2019s.

 For the example listed above:

 - Travel Signature expired: 11/06/1868 (one year validity)